- Internships & Careers

 Deadlines & Eligibility

-International students are eligible for IOP internships if they have received their U.S. work authorization.
+International students are eligible for IOP internships if they have received their U.S. work authorization (or can apply for the correct work authorization for the respective IOP internship once placed).
 For more information, visit the UChicago Office of International Affairs.

 Application Process